-However, I’m not a social butterfly and I’ve been thinking about the effort I occasionally do to socialize.
+INFP — The four letters don’t define me, not completely.
+The same goes for everyone regardless of the MBTI type they got.
+We are shaped by many things in life: experiences, family, friends, perspectives.
+However, I’m not a social butterfly and I’ve been thinking about the effort that I do socializing as an INFP.
 Some of you will relate.
-I hope it gives you another perspective.
 I’ll be using “INFPs” in the following subtitles referring to myself and other INFPs who find themselves in the same situation as I am.

 When should INFPs socialize?